Hand-Picked Daily GUN DEALS

 Vertx makes one called the SOCP, which is a bit smaller and a little less tactical-looking.
 I do recommend a purpose-built tactical model that comes with or allows you to install a holster.

-Fanny packs offer total concealment of your gun, and you can carry a large gun.
-With that said, the fanny pack has less support than the chest rig, and this can create discomfort depending on your activity.
+Fanny packs offer total concealment of your gun and allow you to carry a large firearm.
+With that said, the fanny pack offers less support than the chest rig, which can create discomfort depending on your activity.

-If you’re lifting weights in a slow, controlled manner, then the weight of your gun doesn’t matter.
-If you’re riding the bike, then it’s the same thing.
+If you're lifting weights in a slow, controlled manner, then the weight of your gun doesn't matter.
+Same thing if you are riding a bike.
 If you go for a run, it will start bouncing and bumping and be a real pain.

-Swap the Glock for a Ruger LCP, and the problem disappears.
+Swap the Glock for a Ruger LCP Max, and the problem disappears.
 The fanny pack can work for many fitness events, but your gun matters a little more.
-Fanny packs do total retention, so burpees won’t plop the gun out.
+Fanny packs provide total retention, so burpees won't cause the gun to slip out.

 Prices accurate at time of writing